-Baby will be mobile at some point and will want to crawl all around her room (that's the point).
-You'll also want to make sure that you can see them as they move around the room.
+At some point your baby will be mobile and will want to crawl all around her room (that's the point).
+You'll also want to make sure you can see them as they move around the room!
 This is the baby monitor we have.
 I chose this one for three specific reasons.
 First, like I said, it moves so you can follow your baby.
-Second, because you can hook up 2 cameras to it.
-So in the future, as we have more babes, we can have 2 cameras!
-If you want to buy 2 cameras from the start they sell it like that too!
+Second, because you can hook up 2 cameras to it!
+So in the future, as we have more babes, we can have 2 cameras that work with one monitor!
+And Third, it doesn't hook up to wifi.

-We didn’t use bumpers, I rolled up a comforter and tucked it under a sheet in a super janky way that worked.
+We didn't use bumpers, I rolled up a comforter and tucked it under a sheet in a super janky way that worked.
 We only did this for a while, then she became super mobile and would just crawl right over them!
 But since the bed is on the floor when they roll off they're okay.
 I even started to put our camping mattress pad next to the bed for some added cushion if she did fall off.

 5. Baby gate

-As they get older they will be able to go to their door and open it up, obviously, you don’t want your babe to be able to walk out of their room in the middle of the night without you knowing.
+As they get older they will be able to go to their door and open it up, obviously, you don't want your babe to be able to walk out of their room in the middle of the night without you knowing.
 So putting a baby gate on the outside of their door can be a great solution.
 They can open their door and then yell for you if they need something.
 I ordered this one from Target for super cheap, but it's not an easy up easy down.

-It is recommended by Montessori that you put up a mirror (we had a small 12×12 one originally and then took it down, for no reason other than we just moved it).
-But the acrylic mirror is shatter-proof which is obviously a great thing for baby.
+It is recommended by Montessori that you put up a mirror.
+We used a small 12×12 one originally.
+Why Acrylic?
+Because acrylic mirrors are shatter-proof which is obviously a great thing for baby.

 I am a HUGE fan of Lovevery and everything they do.
 If you don't know, they are a Montessori subscription company that sends you boxes that are age-appropriate to help your baby learn and develop.
 I love them because they are all non-toxic, I don't even have to think twice about babe putting anything in her mouth.

-Plus, they send you a booklet to understand how to use the toys included in the box to help them develop at the age they’re at!
+Plus, they send you a booklet in each box to explain how to use the toys included in the box to help our kids develop at the age they're at!

 8. Cube shelf

-Baby proofing the room does not mean locking everything up, it means everything that is accessible is safe.
+Baby proofing the room does not mean locking everything up.
+The opposite actually, it means everything is accessible and safe.
 These cube shelves are great because they are able to access everything and the low profile makes tipping harder.
 But you can and probably should strap them to the wall with these.

-Sound machines are great for every baby room not just if you have a floor bed (or your partner if they work overnights).
+Sound machines are great for every baby room not just if you have a floor bed .
 This is the one we use and love, but make sure you cover the plug in and cord!
 Getting a portable sound machine is also fantastic for the caraset or when traveling.

 10. Where she sleeps when we travel: California Beach Co